wakkihaya/neurotechjp/src/md/en/blog/kasuya-meltin.md

 &nbsp;

-Founded in 2013, MELTIN MMI is [a Japanese cyborg venture that has made a name for itself around the world](https://finders.me/articles.php?id=1176), and is planning to launch a new market for [robotic neurorehabilitation devices for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/) by the end of 2022.
+Founded in 2013, MELTIN is [a Japanese cyborg venture that has made a name for itself around the world](https://finders.me/articles.php?id=1176), and is planning to launch a new market for [robotic neurorehabilitation devices for the hand](https://www.meltin.jp/en/products/medical/finger-rehabilitation/) by the end of 2022.

-In this interview, we talked to [Masahiro Kasuya](https://www.linkedin.com/in/masahiro-kasuya-02970349/) (Mark), CEO of MELTIN MMI, about his ambitions in life, experience founding MELTIN MMI, and thoughts regarding the future of his work including space exploration.
+In this interview, we talked to [Masahiro Kasuya](https://www.linkedin.com/in/masahiro-kasuya-02970349/) (Mark), CEO of MELTIN, about his ambitions in life, experience founding MELTIN, and thoughts regarding the future of his work including space exploration.

 &nbsp;